Unit 5 - Practice Quiz

 48 What is the specific term for the first validly published name of a taxon being the correct one to use?

-B. Law of Priority
+B. Law of Homonymy

 C. Law of Synonyms